 Solid-state encoded protective relays may be intolerant of variations in delay.
 Such variations in delay may result in protective relay misoperation.
-Some modern microprocessor relays employ a digital messaging system that determines the delay while transmitting the data between the relays.
-These relays block relay operation on channel drop out and do not restore operation until the delay is determined.
-They are tolerant of variations in delay but not tolerant of asymmetric delays discussed below.
+Some modern microprocessor relays use a digital messaging system that determines the delay while transmitting the data between the relays.
+These block relay operation on channel drop-out and do not restore operation until the delay is determined.
+They are tolerant of variations in delay but not tolerant of asymmetric delays, which we discuss below.

 Asymmetry

 The communications transmit time may be different in each direction.
-With Synchronous Optical NETwork (SONET) rings or networked communications systems, the forward and return path used between relays may not be the same.
+With Synchronous Optical NETwork (SONET) rings or networked communications systems, the forward and return paths used between relays may not be the same.

-Some modern microprocessor relays employ a digital messaging system that determines the End-to-End delay while transmitting the data between the relays.
-These relays block relay operation on channel drop out and do not restore operation until the delay is determined.
-Many of these relays assume the End-to-End delay to be half of the measured loop delay.
+Some modern microprocessor relays use a channel-based messaging system to determine the end-to-end delay while transmitting the data between the relays or a time-based synchronization to align data.
+Most relays can be set to block relay operation on channel drop-out and do not restore operation until the delay is determined or a predetermined number of good messages are received.
+Relays using channel-based messaging do not have an external time source and assume symmetry as if the end-to-end delay were half of the measured loop delay.
 These relays attempt to align the remote terminal data to the local data with half the measured delay.
-An unequal End-to-End delay may result in relay misoperation.
+An unequal end-to-end delay or asymmetry may result in relay misoperation.
+For relays using time-based synchronization, the free-running clocks of the relays are each phase locked to the external time, so they are mutually aligned.
+A high-precision clock is required to provide an absolute time for data alignment.

 Availability and Redundancy

-Availability is the ratio between the time that the communications channel is performing at or above its required performance levels to all the time in a given period.
-The time period for which availability is calculated does not include duration of planned maintenance or construction outages.
+Availability is the ratio of the amount of time the communications channel is performing at or above its required levels to the total time in a given period.
+The period for which availability is calculated does not include duration of planned maintenance or construction outages.

-Unavailable time includes unplanned outages that are caused by failures of the communications equipment and power systems, radio path fades, fiber breaks, software outages, and procedural outages (workman error).
+Unavailable time includes unplanned outages that are caused by failures of the communications equipment and power systems, radio path fades, fiber breaks, software outages, and procedural outages (worker error).
 Unavailable time does NOT include any planned outages.

 The availability of the communications system must support the availability needs of the specific protection application.
-Refer to Section 2.3.2 for a discussion of protection system availability.
+See Section 2.3.2 for a discussion of protection system availability.
 The concepts discussed in that section also apply to the communications components.

 Table 2 in Section 5.0 contains availability and redundancy guidelines for four levels of system protection applications.

 There may be a requirement for more than one relay-to-relay connection.
 In some cases, the parallel communications channels may use the same communications infrastructure.
 In other cases, completely independent communications paths are required (“fully diverse” is the term used in Table 2).
 For two communications paths to be “fully diverse,” the communication system would be designed so that no credible single failure will cause loss of the protection function(s).

-In a system using redundant paths unavailability of the protection function is only calculated when both primary and standby channels are unavailable.
+In a system using redundant paths, unavailability of the protection function is only calculated when both the primary and standby channels are unavailable.

 Communications Design Practices

-Communications circuits that are components of Protection Systems are generally considered “critical communications circuits.”
-The Telecommunications Work Group has created Guidelines for the Design of Critical Communications Circuits[2], a document that provided design guidelines for many aspects of communications systems including buildings, towers, grounding, power systems, cables, microwave, and fiber optic transport systems.
+Communications circuits that are components of protection systems are generally considered “critical communications circuits.”
+The Telecommunications Work Group has created Guidelines for the Design of Critical Communications Circuits, a document that provides design guidelines for many aspects of communications systems, including buildings, towers, grounding, power systems, cables, microwave, and fiber optic transport systems.
 This document should be referenced by any designer of communications systems used for electric system protection.